Stefanpu13/SparkVision/README.md

 ## A few Problems...

-1. The app is a bit over-engineered - for exmaple, there is no actual need to load files trhough Azure, bootstrap can ve replaced by a little custom css
+1. The app is a bit over-engineered - for exmaple, there is no actual need to load files trhough Azure, bootstrap can be replaced by a little custom css
-2. If its going to be an app, a linter will be usefull during develoment process.
+2. If it is going to be an app, a linter will be usefull during develoment process.
 3. The xml parser library was not carefully researched, looking at github it does not seem popular.
 4. There is a warning on the github page for 'potential security vulnerability'.